node-modli/modli-mysql/README.md

 ## License

-Modli-NeDB is licensed under the MIT license.
+Modli-MySQL is licensed under the MIT license.
 Please see `LICENSE.txt` for full details.

 ## Credits

-Modli-NeDB was designed and created at [TechnologyAdvice](http://www.technologyadvice.com).
+Modli-MySQL was designed and created at [TechnologyAdvice](http://www.technologyadvice.com).